 Personal Injury Protection

 No-fault car insurance—also called Personal Injury Protection (PIP)—covers your household family members and your medical costs after an accident, regardless of who is at fault for the accident.
 Claims against the at-fault driver can be filed after the PIP benefits are exhausted.
 The minimum coverage limit in Utah is $3,000 per person.

 What is the average cost of car insurance in Utah?

 The average driver in Utah pays $1,300 per year for their auto insurance, but many people are paying much more—often to make up for bad drivers.
-Root doesn’t insure high-risk drivers, so Root customers are saving up to 52%—all while enjoying simple, fair car insurance.
+Root doesn’t insure high-risk drivers, so Root customers could save up to $900 a year—all while enjoying simple, fair car insurance.